 As the name suggests, this is a spice blend that's frequently used to season turkey and chicken.
 It includes sage as an ingredient.
 It typically also includes marjoram, savory, parsley, thyme, rosemary, and onion powder.
 Despite the name, poultry seasoning also works well in stuffing.
 Use an equal amount of poultry seasoning in place of the dried sage called for in your recipe.
 Or, use 1 teaspoon of poultry seasoning in place of each tablespoon of fresh sage the recipe calls for.

 If your recipe calls for the other spices in poultry seasoning, you can simply use this seasoning in place of all the individual spices.

 This is another herb that works well with meats.
 It's savory, like sage, but it has a more pine and citrus flavor to it.
-Use it in equal amounts.
-So, for every teaspoon of dried sage, use a teaspoon of marjoram.
-And, for every tablespoon of fresh sage called for in your recipe, use a teaspoon of dried marjoram.
+Use it in equal amounts—for every teaspoon of dried sage, use a teaspoon of marjoram.
+For every tablespoon of fresh sage called for in your recipe, use a teaspoon of dried marjoram.

 This herb has pine needle-like leaves, an intense citrus-and-pine flavor, and a wonderfully distinct aroma.
 It is also well-suited to use with meats.
 As with marjoram, replace it measure for measure.

 This herb has a woodsy flavor and, depending on the variety, can also have citrus or mint notes.
 Use it in equal measure.

 As with the other sage-substitution herbs, savory is commonly used to season poultry and stuffing.
 It has some of the same peppery flavors as sage.
 Replace it one-for-one, and you should get excellent results.